 The public release of the CLIP OS project is part of the “plan for a transparent and collaborative public action” (in French), driven by the French DINSIC.

-Opening up the CLIP OS project source code is also a way for the ANSSI to share its work and to enable everybody to benefit from it and reuse it to build hardened Linux systems based on CLIP OS.
+Opening up the CLIP OS project source code is also a way for ANSSI to share its work and to enable everybody to benefit from it and reuse it to build hardened Linux systems based on CLIP OS.

 Is this a “government made” operating system?

-No. The CLIP OS project is lead and maintained by developers from the ANSSI but most of the source code resulting in the final CLIP OS system image comes from popular open source projects (the Linux kernel, the GNU Compiler Collection, etc.).
+No. The CLIP OS project is lead and maintained by developers from ANSSI but most of the source code resulting in the final CLIP OS system image comes from popular open source projects (the Linux kernel, the GNU Compiler Collection, etc.).

 Licenses used for the published source code